facebook/react/docs/docs/tutorial.md

 > Note:
 >
-> We included jQuery here because we want to simplify the code of our future ajax calls, but it's **NOT** mandatory for React to work.
+> We included jQuery here because we want to simplify the code of our future AJAX calls, but it's **NOT** mandatory for React to work.

 ### Your first component